4 Newer Primary Care Practice Models for Patients

 However, it can be difficult to establish a long-term relationship with a doctor at an urgent care clinic – one of the reasons physicians choose to work at urgent care is so when they leave the office, they are truly off the clock.

 And depending on your urgent care clinic and its relationship with your insurance company, it could be more expensive than a typical traditional primary care clinic.
 In addition, most urgent care clinics do not take appointments.

 It’s a walk-in-and-receive-care kind of thing, but because they are open to everyone, you might be waiting in the lobby quite a bit.

 This model has grown in popularity as technology has become more advanced over the years.
 You can now video call pretty much anyone on your phone, so it can be extremely convenient to video call your doctor without having to go to the office.
 A few companies that provide online-only primary care are SteadyMD and Doctor on Demand.

-Alternative Primary Care: Learn More About Concierge Medicine
+Primary Care Models for Patients: Learn More About Concierge Medicine

 As you can see, you have a handful of options available as alternatives to the traditional primary care model.
 And it’s important to know: the difference between any of these probably isn’t going to be the skill of the doctor.

 It’s not like there is special training to be a concierge doctor vs. a direct primary care doctor vs. a traditional primary care doctor.

 Within any kind of primary care model, you’ll find capable doctors who strive to provide the best possible care to their patients.
 Now, it’s up to you to find out which model works best for you.